The Austrian schooling system

 If primary school pupils have little or no knowledge of German, they are placed in an age-appropriate class but will not be graded.
 The results of the MIKA-D help the school authorities to decide whether pupils should be admitted to a regular class while they spend a certain number of hours per week in a free German course.
 This German course lasts a maximum of four semesters.

-An AHS offers a comprehensive and in-depth education for pupils with an academic background.
-The goal is the Matura, which is a prerequisite for university studies.
+An AHS offers a comprehensive and in-depth general education for students.
 Generally referred to as a "Gymnasium", the AHS consists of a four-year lower school (5th to 8th school year) and a four-year upper school (9th to 12th/13th school year).
 The upper school is comparable to college-prep high schools in the USA or grammar schools and sixth form colleges in the United Kingdom.
 In the first two years of AHS (5th and 6th school year), all public grammar schools offer almost identical core curricula.
 In year 7, an AHS focus is divided into one of the following areas:

 With the successful completion of the 9th school year, students have fulfilled their compulsory schooling.
 Most AHS students continue on to the upper secondary level on their way to the Matura.
 An important part of the AHS upper secondary school curriculum is designed to prepare students for the comprehensive Matura in year 12.
 Passing the exam is a prerequisite for studying at a university.